-The Controversial History Behind Mattel’s Barbie
+The Controversial History Behind Mattel’s Barbie: A Deep Dive

 By: Devika Sunand